Expanding our Understanding of Autism: Beyond Genetics to Whole Systems Approaches

-On this call Dr. Martha Herbert, author of The Autism Revolution, highlighted salient points related to autism and environmental health and she was joined by Dr. Phil Landrigan who addressed his recent commentary in Environmental Health News on environmental contributors to autism and learning disabilities and Dr. Marshalyn Yeargin-Allsopp from the CDC who spoke to autism prevalence and trends over time as they have been tracked by the CDC.
+On this call Dr. Martha Herbert, author of The Autism Revolution, highlighted salient points related to autism and environmental health.
+She was joined by Dr. Phil Landrigan, who addressed his recent commentary in Environmental Health News on environmental contributors to autism and learning disabilities, and Dr. Marshalyn Yeargin-Allsopp from the CDC who spoke to autism prevalence and trends over time as they have been tracked by the CDC.

 The call was moderated by Elise Miller, MEd, director, CHE.